toralf/torutils/README.md

 sudo ./ipv4-rules.sh stop
 ```

-### Rule Set
+### Rule set
-The rules for an inbound connection to the local ORPort are:
+The rules for an ip connecting to the local ORPort are:

 1. trust Tor authorities and snowflake
-2. block the ip for 30 min if > 5 inbound connection attempts per minute are made _[*]_
+2. block the ip for 30 min if > 5 inbound connection attempts per minute are made
-3. block the ip for 30 min if > 3 inbound connections are established _[**]_
+3. block the ip for 30 min if > 3 inbound connections are established
-4. ignore a connection attempt from an ip hosting only 1 relay if 1 inbound connection is already established _[***]_
+4. ignore any further connection attempt if the ip is hosting only 1 relay and has already 1 inbound connection established
-5. ignore a connection attempt if 2 inbound connections are already established
+5. ignore any further connection attempt if 2 inbound connections are already established

-_[*]_ a 3-4 digit number of ips are blocked
-_[**]_ about 50 ips per day do "tunnel" rule 4 and 5
-_[***]_ jq is needed to query for ips where 2 Tor relays are running on it (line [35](ipv4-rules.sh#L35)).
-But the rule set would even work if this ip set is empty.
-However that would affect all pairs Tor relays running at the same ip.
-As soon as one of such a pair established a connection to the local filtered ORPort,
-then all subsequent connection attempts from the other are ignored.
-Instead the other has to wait for the local Tor to open a connection to it.

 ### Installation and configuration hints

-Only the IPv4 case is covered.
-For IPv6 replace "4" with "6" or simply add "6" where needed and adapt the line numbers.
+The instructions are made for the IPv4 script.
+The IPv6 script can be handled in a similar way.

 If the parsing of the torrc (line [145](ipv4-rules.sh#L145)) doesn't work, then:
 1. specify the relays in the environment, eg.: